Strawman theory

-History
+Origin

-The theory appeared circa 1999–2000, when it was conceived by former North Dakota farmer Roger Elvick, a sovereign citizen and tax protester activist who was also the originator of the redemption movement.
-It eventually became a core concept of sovereign citizen pseudolegal beliefs.
+The theory appeared circa 1999–2000, when it was conceived by North Dakota farmer turned pseudolegal activist Roger Elvick.
+A sovereign citizen and tax protester, Elvick was already the primary originator of the redemption movement.
+The strawman theory overlapped with those of the redemption movement: it eventually became a core concept of sovereign citizen ideology, as it connected their pseudolegal beliefs through an overarching explanation.
 Around the same period, this set of beliefs was introduced into Canada by Eldon Warman, a student of Elvick's theories who adapted them for a Canadian context.
 It was further reframed in Canada by the freeman on the land movement, which expanded to other Commonwealth countries.